DatoXx8/grads/README.md

 # Grads

-Grads is a deep learning framework written in C. It is mainly a recreational project, though you can use it if you like.
+Grads is a deep learning framework written in Zig.
+It is mainly a recreational project, though you can use it for serious projects if you want to.
 It is essentialy an optimizing transpiler to OpenCL.

+Grads is currently licensed under the [MIT License](https://spdx.org/licenses/MIT.html) but it may be switched to the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/)

 > [!IMPORTANT]
-> In the future this will probably be ported to Zig and the C version will likely be abandoned at that point.
+> This is the Zig version and it is still very early in it's development.

 ## Dependencies

 Right now, there are only 3 dependencies:
-- a C compiler
+- The Zig compiler
-- the C standard library
+- the Zig standard library
 - OpenCL runtime & headers

 ## Installation